NethServer/dev/developer-manual/development_process.rst

 * Everybody should understand what you’re talking about: describe the feature with simple words using examples
 * If possible, add links to external documentation
-* Text presentation matters: it makes the whole report more readable and understandable
+* Text presentation and images matter: they make the whole report more readable and understandable

 More information: